Romania

 Taxable persons must keep complete and detailed records for calculation of VAT liabilities.

 VAT return (300 Statement) should be submitted to the tax authorities by the 25th day of the month following the end of the fiscal period; the VAT payment is due by the same date.
-The VAT return can be submitted by electronic means.
+The VAT return have to be submitted by electronic means.

 Taxable persons not registered for VAT purposes in Romania and not required to register are liable to pay VAT and to submit a special VAT return in connection to services rendered by/provided to non-residents.
 These obligations should be fulfilled by the 25th day of the month following that when the services are supplied.

-Taxable persons are required to file VAT statements related to acquisitions/supplies of goods/services performed on Romanian territory on a monthly/quarterly basis, based on invoices issued/received to/from taxable persons registered for VAT purposes in Romania.
-These obligations should be fulfilled within 30 days.
+Taxable persons are required to file VAT statements related to acquisitions/supplies of goods/services performed on Romanian territory on a monthly basis, based on invoices issued/received to/from taxable persons registered for VAT purposes in Romania.
+These obligations should be fulfilled by the last day of the following month.

 The cash accounting VAT scheme (CAVS)